stefan-loewe/BattMan/README.md

 What is needed to run BattMan?
 ------------------------------
-You need to have PHP 5.4 installed, as well as the latest version of the [WinBinder extension](https://github.com/stefan-loewe/WinBinder/tree/master/binaries "WinBinder extension").
+You need to have PHP 5.4 or above installed, as well as the latest version of the [WinBinder extension](https://github.com/stefan-loewe/WinBinder/tree/master/binaries "WinBinder extension").

 Also activate the extension by adding the line `extension=winbinder_54_TS.dll` to your php.ini

+All this is taken care of if you get the easy-peasy binary distribution

 How to install BattMan?
 -----------------------